szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 2260:** Make Blades, Skalds, and Swashbucklers and Priest of Tempus get more warrior-type benefits

-This will give these classes an edge, as they are more martially inclined.
-I recommend also using the THAC0 improvement component for bards.
+This will give these kits an edge, as they are more martially inclined.
+I recommend also using the THAC0 improvement component for bards (swashbucklers don't need it, but if you want to benefit other thieves, you should too).

 - Blades and Skalds: +1/2 APR at levels 7 and 13, can take 2 pips in proficiencies
 - Swashbucklers: +1/2 APR at levels 7 and 13
 - Priests of Tempus: can take 2 pips in proficiencies

+Note that this component does not patch their kit descriptions, as it is not intended to be a kit overhaul, but something to add onto whatever you have available.

 **Component 2265:** Make Defensive Spin protect against backstabs for its duration and allow very slow movement